 Many years ago whilst cycling alone across China I wondered what China would have been like had the civil war gone the other way and communism had never taken over.
 I rode and pondered, and then I realised - Taiwan - it is after all to where the Kuomintang fled when they felt they may be less than popular in China.

 It took me some time to eventually get to the Beautiful Island - as Taiwan's previous name Formosa translates from Portuguese to English- and once there I was bamboozled as to why Taiwan is not the world’s cycling mecca.
 If I were to sum it up in a word, I would simply say, wonderful.

 Max.
 Alt.: 500m

 You will be met by a driver at Taipei's international airport and whisked to our joining hotel where you will be greeted by your tour leader.
 Typically the group will meet on the first evening of the tour for a briefing before our first meal together.
-Full details will be send to you prior to the tour.
+Full details will be sent to you prior to the tour.

 Yet another fabulous cycling holiday, our fourth with Painted Roads to date, thank you David.
 Loved Taiwan to bits.
 For those who enjoy a challenge, it is a great cycling venue.
 The group gelled well together, which is always a big help.